Restofire/Restofire/Readme.md

 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build Reactofire 0.3.0+.
+> CocoaPods 0.39.0+ is required to build Restofire 0.7.0+.

 To integrate Reactofire into your Xcode project using CocoaPods, specify it in your `Podfile`: